-How to Introduce Yourself in IELTS.
+How to Introduce Yourself in IELTS

-Overview: This article will give you an insight into the IELTS exam with a focus on the IELTS speaking exam and how to introduce yourself in IELTS for students looking to study abroad.
+This article will give you an insight into the IELTS exam with a focus on the IELTS speaking exam and how to introduce yourself in IELTS for students looking to study abroad.
 Students seeking to apply abroad for higher education usually appear for some examinations that make them eligible to study at foreign universities.
 One such examination is the International English Language Testing System (IELTS) which is an English proficiency exam for students applying to foreign universities from countries that do not use English as their primary language for communication.
-The IELTS is a renowned and internationally accepted examination.
-It is acknowledged for its high quality and integrity of testing competence in the English language.
-Most foreign universities in countries like the USA, Canada, and the UK consider IELTS to be a prerequisite for admissions.
-Before we dive into the nitty-gritty of IELTS, let us talk about the basic features of the IELTS examination.
-This examination can be taken in two ways:

 The IELTS examination scores its applicants on a scale of 1.0 to 9.0 where the usually acceptable score for admission into foreign universities is 6.5 and above.
 The IELTS examination tests the applicants based on four basic criteria: